 If the issue continues for more than seven days, or affects an exam or assessment, you can request mitigating circumstances.
 You can do this either before or shortly after an assessment deadline or exam.

-You can request an extension – please do this as far in advance as possible.
-We will process extension requests normally within five working days.
+You can request an extension – please do this as far in advance as possible to give us time to process your extension request.
 Individual arrangements for automatic extensions through the Disability Advisory and Support Service (DASS) will all remain in place.

 Your School will have a cut-off date for how long after an assessment deadline or exam you may submit a mitigating circumstances request.
 This information will be available from either your programme handbook, your School student intranet, or your School Support Office.